Big Nuz: (2011–2012): Pound For Pound

 (RISA).
 In 2012 "Pound for Pound" received The Best Kwaito Album Award at the South African Music Awards.
-Hit singles included "Sting Ray", "Ntombenhle", "Serious" & "Emahlayeni".
+Hit singles included "Sting Ray", "Ntombenhle", "Serious" and "Emahlanyeni".

 (2013–2014): Made in Africa

-Made in Africa was the group's fifth album and was released in July 2013.
-It features the singles "Hawaii", "Inazo" and "Incwadi Yothando","Be there" (featuring DJ Ganyani and Mlu).
+Made in Africa was the group's fifth album and was released on 12 July 2013.
+It features the singles "Hawaii", "Inazo" and "Incwadi Yothando".
 The album received the Best Kwaito Award from the South African Music Awards.
 Big Nuz performed the single "Inazo" at the 2014 MTV Africa Music Awards along with a guest appearance by Dj Tira.
 Made in Africa reached Platinum with over 40,000 copies sold.